scarfacedeb/tiff/README.md

 Since the app uses some features only available in HTML5 and CSS3, use Google Chrome or Mozilla Firefox for maximum browser compatibility.

+### Credits
+Thanks to my friends Michael Choi and Riobard Zhan for offering generous advice.

 ### Feedback

 You can reach me on Twitter [@yemutex](https://twitter.com/yemutex).